Giancarlo Devasini

 Giancarlo Devasini (born 1964) is an Italian businessman and former physician.
-He is the chief financial officer of Bitfinex, a cryptocurrency exchange, and co-founder of Tether (a stablecoin).
-According to reports, he owns a 47 percent stake in Tether, and his net worth is estimated at US$22.4 billion by Forbes in April 2025.
+He is the chief financial officer of Bitfinex and co-owner of Tether.

-Life
+According to Forbes, he is the richest person in Italy and was ranked the 24rd-richest person in the world, with an estimated net worth of $89.3 billion as of July 2026.
+He has been reported to hold an approximately 45% stake in Tether.

+Early life and education

-Born in Turin, Giancarlo Devasini graduated from the University of Milan with a degree in medicine in 1990 and then began working as a cosmetic surgeon, performing plastic surgery.
+Born in Turin, Devasini graduated from the University of Milan with a degree in medicine in 1990.

+Career

+Early career and business activities

+Devasini began working as a cosmetic surgeon, performing plastic surgery.
 However, he retired from medicine after two years and started working in the IT industry, where he founded several companies specializing in the distribution of computer components.
-He also founded a food delivery company called Delitzia, which included a blog about organic food.
+He also founded a food delivery company called "Delitzia", which included a blog about organic food.
 In 1995, he was accused of product piracy by Microsoft.
 To avoid prosecution and continue his business, he agreed to pay a fine of one million Italian liras.
 Several of his companies later went bankrupt.

+Involvement in cryptocurrency and Bitfinex

-Devasini later discovered the world of cryptocurrencies and was involved in the founding of the Bitfinex trading platform in 2012.
-Two years later, he founded the stablecoin Tether together with Paolo Ardoino, an Italian computer scientist living in Switzerland., which subsequently became the largest stablecoin by market capitalization, but sparked controversy over its backing, the cover-up of losses, and possible market manipulation.
-When Bitfinex, the trading platform associated with Tether, ran into financial difficulties in 2018, Devasini used Tether's reserves to keep Bitfinex afloat.
+Devasini later became involved in the cryptocurrency sector and participated in the founding of the Bitfinex trading platform in 2012.
+When Bitfinex ran into financial difficulties in 2018, Devasini used Tether's reserves to keep Bitfinex afloat.
 Due to this conflict of interest, he paid a fine of US$18.5 million in New York in 2021 to settle a lawsuit.
+In 2026, Tether was described as a highly profitable company that paid $10.9 billion in dividends in 2025, with its USDT stablecoin valued at approximately $184 billion and dominating the market for dollar-pegged digital assets.

+Activities in Lugano

-Devasini is considered to be a reclusive figure.
-Between 2017 and 2023, he lived in the city of Lugano in Ticino, where he ran his billion-dollar business from an office above a sports bar and established contacts with local politicians.
+Between 2017 and 2023, Devasini lived in the city of Lugano in Ticino and established contacts with local politicians.
 Tether has also signed a memorandum of understanding with the city of Lugano to promote cryptocurrencies and blockchain technology.